Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 2 Use of local standards and best practices for TLS

 ## 3 Support of limited use case
+OAuth2 can be applied over a wide range of various use case scenarios.
+Profiles like this profile "iGov-NL" therefor exist to set a baseline to be applicable for specific use cases.

+Selected use cases have implications on choices for e.g. security, privacy and interoperability.
+This version of this profile is therefor scoped to a single use case.
+Future updates to this profile may increase the scope to additional use cases.

+Since this profile focuses on a particular use case, certain explicit requirements or changes from the upsteam iGov profile exists.
+These include (non exhaustive):
+- A `sub` identifier MUST be present in access tokens, as the use caseby definition focuses on authorization including an identifier.
+- Direct access clients are out of scope.

 ## 4 Support for PSS-based signature methods